Feeding multiple babies can be a challenge at first.

 The links in this article will provide further advice and resources.
-Make sure you get plenty of help from family and friends, and rest as much as you can.
+You can also ask for help from family and friends.
+Make sure to rest as much as you can.

-If they are in the neonatal intensive care unit (NICU), they may be fed at first through a tube in their nose that carries the milk straight to their stomach.
+If they are in the neonatal intensive care unit (NICU), they may be fed at first through a tube.
+This tube runs through the nose, and carries the milk straight to their stomach.